Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Experiments

-\paragraph{CC-SHAP for Easy or Linguistically Biased Tasks} CC-SHAP post-hoc scores are closer to zero for simpler VALSE instruments, such as noun phrases, counting small numbers, and existence -- although LLaVA-NeXT-Vicuna is an exception with a notable negative score of $-0.08$.
-In contrast, tasks which were designed to be more challenging, such as counting adversarial, counting balanced, and coreference-clean yield lower CC-SHAP post-hoc scores.
-Additionally, instruments with high plausibility bias, including spatial relations, action replacement, and actant swap, exhibit more negative scores, with LLaVA-NeXT-Mistral showing the most negative results.
-This pattern is consistent with our observations regarding \texttt{T-SHAP}, namely that the model primarily relies on text for predictions but shifts focus to the image for explanations, as there are high \texttt{T-SHAP} prediction values for action replacement and actant swap -- highlighted in \hlbltext{blue} in Table~\ref{tab:cc_shap-vlm-results-multiple-choice}.
+\paragraph{CC-SHAP for Easy or Linguistically Biased Tasks} Negative CC-SHAP post-hoc scores are larger for simpler VALSE instruments, such as noun phrases, counting small numbers, and existence -- although LLaVA-NeXT-Vicuna is an exception with a notable negative score of $-0.08$.
+In contrast, tasks designed to be challenging, such as counting adversarial, counting balanced, and coreference-clean, yield lower CC-SHAP post-hoc scores.
+Also, instruments with high plausibility bias -- spatial relations, action replacement, and actant swap -- show more negative scores, with LLaVA-NeXT-Mistral having the most negative ones.
+This is consistent with our observations with \texttt{T-SHAP}, namely that models primarily rely on text for answers but shift their focus to the image for explanations, as there are high \texttt{T-SHAP} answer values for action replacement and actant swap -- \hlbltext{blue} in Tab.~\ref{tab:cc_shap-vlm-results-multiple-choice}.

-\paragraph{Edit-Based Tests for VLMs} Results from edit-based tests on generative tasks (including Biasing Features, Adding Mistakes, Early Answering, Filler Tokens, and Paraphrasing), as shown in Table~\ref{tab:cc_shap-vlm-results-generative}, indicate extreme self-consistency scores -- either 0\% or 100\%.
-These tests modify the model inputs and examine whether the output changes.
-This is easy to check in multiple-choice tasks, therefore the edit-based tests deliver meaningful results in Table~\ref{tab:cc_shap-vlm-results-generative} for MSCOCO, or in Table~\ref{tab:cc_shap-vlm-results-multiple-choice} for VALSE.
-However, generative tasks require semantic evaluation to determine if the altered output remains consistent, a process that is complex and labor-intensive because the amount of tolerable output variation is sample-dependent.
+\paragraph{Edit-Based Tests for VLMs} Results from edit-based tests on generative tasks (including Biasing Features, Adding Mistakes, Early Answering, Filler Tokens, and Paraphrasing), in Tab.~\ref{tab:cc_shap-vlm-results-generative}, show extreme self-consistency scores -- either 0\% or 100\%.
+This inconsistent scoring mirrors the findings of \citet{parcalabescu2023measuring} for LLMs.
+As discussed in the related work section, these tests have several issues.
+One key limitation is their reliance on modifying model inputs and observing whether the output changes.
+While these tests modify model inputs and examine whether the output changes, which is easy to check in multiple-choice tasks, therefore the edit-based tests deliver meaningful results in Tab.~\ref{tab:cc_shap-vlm-results-generative} for MSCOCO, or in Tab.~\ref{tab:cc_shap-vlm-results-multiple-choice} for VALSE.
+However, generative tasks require semantic evaluation to determine if the output remains consistent, a process that is complex because the amount of tolerable output variation is sample-dependent.
+For instance, in the VQA sample from Tab.~\ref{tab:ex-vqa-posthoc-othertests}, BakLLaVA outputs that the horse is ``on the sidewalk'', and post-edit emits ``city intersection'', which is in fact more accurate.
+Humans cannot judge whether the model actually \emph{meant} the same thing and whether \emph{the model was self-consistent or not} -- after all, why did the insertion of ``trial and error'' improve its answer?
+We do not know and its inner workings remain opaque.
+Cf. App.~\ref{app:instance-examples-vlms} for more instances from these tests (including CC-SHAP) on actual samples.